Viktor Stålberg: Toronto Maple Leafs (2009–2010)

-After his successful junior campaign at the University of Vermont, Stålberg decided to turn pro, signing a two-year entry level contract with the Maple Leafs on 14 April 2009.
-Immediately after signing his contract, Stålberg was assigned to the Toronto Marlies of the American Hockey League.
-He made his professional debut with the Marlies during the 2008–09 AHL playoffs.
-On 30 June 2010, Stalberg was traded along with prospects Philippe Paradis and Chris DiDomenico to the Chicago Blackhawks in exchange for Kris Versteeg and Bill Sweatt.
+After his successful junior campaign at the University of Vermont, Stålberg decided to turn pro, signing a two-year, entry-level contract with the Maple Leafs on 14 April 2009.
+Immediately after signing his contract, Stålberg was assigned to the Toronto Marlies of the American Hockey League due to the 2008–09 season having already concluded for the Maple Leafs and the Maple Leafs not qualifying for the playoffs.
+He made his professional debut with the Marlies during the 2009 AHL playoffs where he would play two games and would be held goalless with an assist for a lone point.